brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 11 bht.md

 2. "Thus, he shews, that, from first to last, all have obtained salvation by free grace, because they have been freely adopted according to eternal election."
 3. "He speaks of Him as the sole agent, and as doing everything according to His own will, so as to leave nothing to be done by man."

+### Philip Schaff:
+1. "The construction of the original is peculiar, and has been variously explained."
+2. "The gospel of your salvation...setting forth the power of saving which God has joined with the gospel."
+3. "The sealing is in Christ...the Spirit is itself the seal...that God affixes to those who are in fellowship with Christ."

 ### Archibald T. Robertson:
 1. "Repeats the idea of εν τω Χριστω of verse Ephesians 1:10."
 2. "First aorist passive of κληροω, an old word, to assign by lot (κληρος), to make a κληρος or heritage."